peeringdb/docs/docs/committee/admin/approval-guidelines.md

 * IP prefix must be registered through an RIR or NIR.
 * The prefix must not overlap with any existing IXP object in PeeringDB
 * IPv4 prefixes must not be longer than a /27 or shorter than /19
-* IPv6 prefixes must not be shorter than /64 but may be longer i.e. a /120 is allowed by a /63 is not
+* IPv6 prefixes must not be shorter than /64 but may be longer i.e. a /120 is allowed but a /63 is not

 Users can verify their relationship to an IP prefix in several ways: